UPPMAX/naiss_file_transfer_course/docs/sessions/scp/README.md

     Tips

     - (If you want to create a file in local terminal: ``$ touch local_file``)
+    - (You can check the file structure in an ssh session)
     - Send it to an existing folder (e.g. ``transfer``) on Tetralith
     - Check on server that it is there